PandeySudeep/Android-Application-Sample---Capstone-Project/README.md

 different popular sites (like statue of liberty, empire state, manhattan, etc.
-) within the state of New York and then select one point of interest like restaurant, library, hospital etc. Application then uses Google Places API Web Service to locate specific institutions around the site.
+) within the state of New York and then select one point of interest like restaurant, library, hospital etc. Application then uses Google Places API Web Service to locate specific institutions around the site (within 1000 meters radius).

 ### Wireframe